jeffschulte/SpaceMining/README.md

 # SpaceMining
+WARNING!
+Read the README.md your own computer after pulling.
+I'm having an issue with github not printing them properly!

 Description
 The SpaceMining simulation is a program desgined to simulate the operaton of a team of Lunar mining trucks mining for Helium-3 on the Moon!